walterxie/BayesianInference/README.md

 ## Example 1

-For a flipping coin example, assuming the probability to get the head can be between 0 and 1, then what is its posterior given the observed data:
+For a biased coin-flipping example, assuming the probability to get the head can be between 0 and 1, then what is its posterior given the observed data:

 1. Source code [BI_coin.R](BI_coin.R).